surfaceUsed/http-file-server/Documents/Urls-explained.md

 /files/name/file.txt
 ```

-- This request deletes the file `file.txt` from the `/files` directory.
+- This request deletes the file `file.txt` from the `/files` endpoint.
 - No query parameters are needed for deletion.
 Simply use the name of the file to identify it.

 Delete a file by ID: